Linguistics (BA/BS) Contact Information

 Any 400-level LING specialization course 4

-Social science area-satisfying course Complete cultural literacy requirement4
+Core-education course in social science Complete cultural literacy requirement4

 Credits 16-17